-As early as my secondary school days, translating was a favourite pastime.
+As early as my grammar school days, translating was a favourite pastime.
 When I read English at Groningen University, where I was also a co-founder of the magazine Escape for students of English, the translation exams were usually my first to get through.
 So obviously, this was and is where my talents lie.

 After my studies I spent 34 years teaching English in secondary education, where I also witnessed the decline of the translating tradition.
 For want of anything better to do I did some translating during that period, either for third parties or for my own pleasure.
 I translated poems by Emily Dickinson, for example, and prose by Robertson Davies.
 After my early retirement in 2005, however, I decided to take up translating professionally by starting my own one-man translation agency.